 Simulation Systems

-In this study, we utilized molecular dynamics (MD) simulations to explore the structural characteristics of hexamer and heptamer tropocollagen molecules, both with and without hydroxyproline residues.
-The hierarchical levels of the collagen structure are depicted in Figure 1.
-We conducted MD simulations for the proline and hydroxyproline hexamer structures.
-Subsequently, we introduced a triple helix to create proline and hydroxyproline heptamer structures.
+In this study, we utilized molecular dynamics (MD) simulations to explore the structural characteristics of hexameric and heptameric tropocollagen strands, both with and without hydroxyproline residues.
 Each system was simulated in water, and no ions were added as the systems were electrically neutral.
 The simulations were carried out in a cubic box, and the number of molecules in each system is detailed in Table 1.

 Table 1.
 The molecular composition of the four systems (hydroxyproline- rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer) includes the number of protein atoms, protein chains, total atoms, water molecules, and simulation box volume (nm³).